“Digital Change and Taxation - Demands from the Viewpoint of Taxpayers”

 A critical look at the situation therefore raises the question why the digital tax initiative relates to American and Chinese enterprises in particular?
 Is it maybe the worry of the EU states to not get enough of the tax pie?

 The Taxpayers Association stands for fair tax competition, a fact that we cannot mention enough.
 Everybody has to pay his/her fair share of taxes and duties.
 For what is not paid by some has to be paid by the others.
 But what is now looming for the digital enterprises has absolutely nothing to do with fair taxation!
+We have calculated this for GAFA using the figures available to us.
+It becomes apparent that a coupling of the digital tax to the revenue and not the profit leads to a massive distortion and overburdening.
+For example, in 2020 the online trade giant, Amazon, had a record revenue in the amount of over 386 billion US Dollar, but only an EBT of around 24 billion US Dollar and therefore a return on sales of about 5.5 percent.
+As a result, the DT would lead to a total tax burden of 61 percent for Amazon.

 In light of the EU stimulus package presented by Ursula von der Leyen and other programmes like the “Green Deal” etc. that stipulate higher EU expenditures, loans and liabilities amounting to trillions, the discussion of introducing a EU digital tax becomes of special significance.